NEXBIT-X/gate8/PRODUCTION_FIX_GUIDE.md

 ### 7. Admin Access

-The system includes admin functionality for users with these emails:
+The system includes admin functionality for users with these emails (update in code as needed):
 - examapp109@gmail.com
 - abhijeethvn@gmail.com
 - admin@gate8.onrender.com